List of Items I believe your NEW BUNNY NEEDS...

 Food - At Wabbit Habitat we feed our bunnies Manna Pro Select ( or classic) This food is a good staple.
 You can choose another brand, just be sure you do NOT get a pellet food that has the little green or orange items in them, they are dried fruit and full of sugar and will cause diarrhea in your bunny.

 Water - We have filtered well water here, but if you have chlorine (city water) your bunny may not drink it.
 Sometimes the stronger smell does not appeal to them.
 If that is the case - you may need to either find someone with filtered well water or buy jugs of water at the store.
+In addition to the fact that "chlorine" is most likely very bad for your bunny's health.

 Hay - Wabbit Habitat uses Kaytee Hay ( Timothy hay) or Forti Diet .
 You can find this at your local Wal-Mart or Petco or PetSmart.